fossabot/code-i18n/README.md

 `code-i18n` provides a simple and efficient command line, enter `code-i18n --help` to view all supported operations.
 The reason why `code` is not used as a wake-up keyword is because vscode provides the `code` command line.

+The command line will read the `.code-i18n.js` file in the execution path by default.
+If `type` is specified on the command line, it will override the `type` in the configuration file.

 Before proceeding with the following operations, global installation is required

 ```shell